sethuiyer/mlhub/3-Layer Neural Network in C++/README.md

-#Neural Net from scratch in C++
+# Neural Net from scratch in C++

-Implemented a 3 layer feed forward neural net from scratch in C++.
+Implemented a 3 layer feed forward neural net with backprop from scratch in C++.
 Uses Armadillo for matrix support.

-#Output
+# Output
 ![output](output.png)